MarcWeber/tsmono/README.md

 different versions of the same library)..

 More work is required to put executables in path, too.
+Eg finish symlinking them all to tsmono/bin or so.

 Warnings about differing versions should be implemented.